Since the introduction HANA platform, there are several Application development tools provided by SAP for the developers. They are,

 You can get a free license with your SID or PID to cloud platform to build sample UI5 applications and deploy them.
 Go to www.developer.sap.com to register for the trial access. the screen looks like below.

 5. Web IDE for SAP HANA – On Premise

 This is the latest and one to use going forward, because XSA models can only be modeled using this application.
 In this, you can model CDS, Calculation views, Java based developments, UI5 application etc. How to use Web IDE for HANA for XSA modeling is explained in the below learning tutorials.

-Let us see all this applications in a road map diagram, to understand better.
+Let us see all this applications in a diagram, to understand better.

 So HANA Studio and Web Workbench IDE are replaced with Web IDE for HANA, it is mandatory if you already migrated to XS advanced server.
 If you are still on XS classic these tools should work but no further improvements.
-If you are working on S/4 HANA and BW/4 HANA, Eclipse will be used to access those prospective.
-On the other side, Web IDE for Multi cloud is not changing in the near future.
-However, bringing Web IDE for HANA into Web IDE for Multi Cloud is the future road map as Web IDE full stack and it is going to one complete application for all HANA and fiori developments.
+If you are working on S/4 HANA and BW/4 HANA, Eclipse will be used to access ABAP and BW prospective.
+SAP Web IDE is changed to Web IDE full stack on cloud platform and it is going to one complete application stack for all HANA and fiori developments on cloud.

 Thanks for reading !